14 follow-up email templates and examples that get responses

 We recently had a discussion at [EVENT NAME] on the issues [YOUR COMPANY] is having with [BUSINESS PAIN POINT].

-I honestly believe that [MY COMPANY] will be able to help you with all of your [BUSINESS PAIN POINT] issues, as well as provide [OTHER PRODUCT/SERVICE BENEFITS].
+I honestly believe that [YOUR COMPANY] will be able to help you with all of your [BUSINESS PAIN POINT] issues, as well as provide [OTHER PRODUCT/SERVICE BENEFITS].

-Have you had a chance to look at [MY COMPANY] in more detail?
+Have you had a chance to look at [YOUR COMPANY] in more detail?
 Are there any questions you’d like me to answer?

 I’m happy to set up a time for us to talk in more detail.
 Please let me know when you’re available and I’ll book in a meeting.

-In the meantime, here is a [WHITE PAPER/CASE STUDY, etc.] that provides additional information on what [MY COMPANY] can do for [YOUR COMPANY].
+In the meantime, here is a [WHITE PAPER/CASE STUDY, etc.] that provides additional information on what [YOUR COMPANY] can do for [THEIR COMPANY].

 Many thanks,